“If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.” (1 John 1:9 KJV)

 “In whom ye also trusted, AFTER that YE HEARD the word of truth, the gospel of your salvation: in whom also after that YE BELIEVED, YE WERE SEALED with that holy Spirit of promise, Which is the EARNEST (don: means guaranteed down payment) of our inheritance until the redemption of the purchased possession, unto the praise of his glory.”
 (Ephesians 1:13-14 KJV)

 Again here we see the word BELIEVE as the way to be saved just as in John 3 when Jesus Himself stated so.
 Peter says the same things to the Jews when he told them that they crucified Christ and that HE was really the Lord God.
-It ‘pricked’ them because once they realized this as truth, some were very sorry and fearful.
+It ‘pricked’ them in their hearts because once they realized this as truth, some were very sorry and fearful.
 Peter says to them,

 “Therefore let all the house of Israel know assuredly, that God hath made the same Jesus, whom ye have crucified, both Lord and Christ.
 Now when they heard this, they were pricked in their heart, and said unto Peter and to the rest of the apostles, Men and brethren, what shall we do?